nuuuwan/news_lk3_data/README.md

 State Minister Siyambalapitiya said measures were taken to ensure the tax registration and related work will not be disrupted.

 He added that measures will be taken to issue the Taxpayer Identification Number using data collected by the Department for Registration of Persons and the Department of Motor Traffic.

-Measures being taken to address issues related to tax registration

 ...